solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## 12 / Summary

-Similiar to reference architecture, case studies provide a view into how other organizations are building applications using MySQL that could be appropriate and similiar to how you may be thinking of building your own.
+Similar to reference architecture, case studies provide a view into how other organizations are building applications using MySQL that could be appropriate and similar to how a developer may be thinking of building their own application.
 Although they may not go into as much depth as reference architectures, they certainly provide a means of generating ideas.

 ### Checklist